HelpViewer/HelpViewer/README.md

 ### CORS policy

-Page not reading ZIP content or directory?
+Do you see the page with “⚠ Do you see this message only?”?
+Then the browser is not loading the data from the ZIP help file.
 This may be caused by your browser blocking local file access (file://) due to CORS policy restrictions.

+You have 2 options on how to proceed:
+1. In the **data.zip** and **Help-(language).zip** fields, select the necessary files and click **Submit**.
-You need to run your browser in mode with bypass CORS policy:
+2. You need to run your browser in mode with bypass CORS policy:
 - Chrome:
   > Run in CLI:
   > chrome.exe --disable-site-isolation-trials --disable-web-security --user-data-dir="C:\temp"

 - Edge:
   > Run in CLI:
   > msedge --disable-web-security --user-data-dir="C:\temp"

 ## Future plans